 Graduate Admissions: General Information

 Madison also has a number of high-tech companies that are transforming the city into a local high-tech hub.
-These companies leverage the strength of our department and provide our students opportunities to intract with industry locally.
+These companies leverage the strength of our department and provide our students opportunities to interact with industry locally.
 Some of these companies include:

-- Local high-tech companies, like Epic Systems.
+- Local high-tech companies, like Epic Systems (founded by an alumna of this department).

 - Startups by our faculty and students, like Nemean Networks and NovaShield.